Chevrolet Caprice: 1966

 The 1966 Caprice featured a revised grille and front bumper, and new rectangular taillights which replaced the Chevrolet-traditional triple round taillights used on Impalas since 1958, with the exception of the 1959 model.
 Lenses and silver trim on Caprices differed slightly from the other full-sized models.
 Sedans and coupe models included luxurious cloth and vinyl bench seats with a folding center armrest in the rear seat.
 Optional on both was a "Strato bench" seat which combined bucket-style seat backs and a center armrest with a bench cushion for six-passenger seating.
 Caprices had unique standard wheel covers, although some of the optional wheels and wheel covers on full-sized models were optional.

 New options included the "Comfortron" air conditioning system where the driver could set a constant year-round temperature.
-A "Tilt/Telescopic" steering wheel option could be adjusted vertically in six positions, as well as be telescoped further out from the steering column.
+A "Tilt/Telescopic" steering wheel option could be adjusted vertically in six positions, as well as be telescoped farther out from the steering column.
 Coupes could also be ordered with an all-vinyl interior featuring Strato bucket seats and center console with floor shifter, storage compartment, courtesy lighting, and full instrumentation at the front end of the console that was integrated with the lower instrument panel.

 The 1965-70 GM B platform is the fourth best-selling automobile platform in history after the Volkswagen Beetle, Ford Model T, and the Lada Riva.